Dominic Smith Player Props: Nationals vs. Cardinals

 Dominic Smith At The Plate

-- Smith has six doubles, a triple, two home runs and 24 walks while hitting .265.
+- Smith is batting .265 with six doubles, a triple, two home runs and 24 walks.

-- He has homered in two of 67 games played this season, and in 0.7% of his plate appearances.
+- He has hit a home run in two of 68 games played this year, and in 0.7% of his plate appearances.

-- Smith has picked up an RBI in 19.4% of his games this year, with more than one RBI in 6.0% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.